-Inclusion of all kinds is import to Parsons.
+Inclusion of all kinds is important to Parsons.
 She wasn’t just a leader in Net Impact – earning the 2019 MBA Net Impact Sustainability Award –and campus leader for MIINT.
 She also served as vice president of community building for the Pride Club and vice president of integration for the International Business Association.

 “Kenan-Flagler has a smaller class than many schools, so everyone here is very involved, often in more than one club or initiative,” says Parsons.
 “My classmates really care about making Kenan-Flagler an inclusive and thriving community.”